hmrc/one-stop-shop-exclusions-frontend/README.md

 ------------

 ETMP:
-The exclusion details will be sent to ETMP and used to update the trader's One Stop Shop registration
+Submitting the exclusion details triggers an amend registration API call to ETMP

 Requirements
 ------------